 Stigmas and myths related to cancer

 I feel it’s high time that we start talking about cancer, mainly Breast Cancer and Ovarian Cancer.
 Even today, nobody wants to disclose that they have Breast Cancer in the family.
-We need to understand that it’s just another disease, and it can be cured.
+We need to understand that it’s just another disease, and has a cure.
 All cancers are not hereditary, and we just need to be aware of the risk factors.
-Do self-examination regularly, and once you feel something, then don’t delay it, just go and get it checked.
+Do self-examination regularly, and once you feel something, then don’t delay it, just go to a doctor.
 Please don’t be scared of cancer because we are lucky to be living at a time where cancer can be dealt very well thanks to the advancements in medical science.